liuliangsir/compare-and-pull-request-prompt-box-killer-for-github/README.md

-# Compare and Pull Request Killer for GitHub
+# Compare and Pull Request Prompt Box Killer for GitHub

 A simple Chrome extension that hides the "Compare & pull request" prompt box on GitHub repository pages.